COVID-19 Updates & Information

 - Chemung County Health Department will continue to do limited case investigations and prioritize high-risk populations such as nursing homes, congregate living facilities, and school-based outbreaks.

 - If you have symptoms, the day your symptoms begin is day 0 (Example: If symptoms begin Sunday, you may resume normal activities on Saturday at 12:01am.)

-- If you do not have symptoms, the day of your test is day 0 (Example: If you tested positive on Sunday, you may resume normal activities on Saturday at 12:01am.)
+- If you do not have symptoms, the day of your test is day 0 (Example: If you tested positive on Sunday, you are allowed resume normal activities on Saturday at 12:01am.)

-- After 5 days, you can resume normal activities.
+- After five days, you can resume normal activities.
 It is recommended that you mask around others for days 6 – 10.

 - If your symptoms are not improving or you develop new symptoms by day 5, please call the health department at (607) 737-2028 to have your isolation extended.

 - At-home test results should be reported to the Chemung County Health Department.
 You can get isolation paperwork from the online portal: https://forms.chemungcountyny.gov/covidpaperwork/

 What if I was exposed to a person that has COVID-19?